eninedev/eninedev.github.io/entropy/handbook.md

 Trainees are responsible for scheduling 30 minutes to meet their mentor every week.

-⛔ _1E9 reserves the right to withdraw admission from any student who fails to schedule a weekly meeting with the mentor and/or attend the meeting._
+⛔ _1E9 reserves the right to withdraw admission from any student and terminate participation by any student in the program who fails to schedule a weekly meeting with the mentor and/or attend the meeting._

 ## Weekly Check-in with Program Head

 Trainees are responsible for scheduling 30 minutes with the Program Head every week.
 These meetings are an opportunity for us to assess the Trainees' performance and provide feedback and an opportunity for the Trainee to ask questions in regular one on one interactions with the Program Head.
 Trainees will schedule these meetings to be either from 12pm to 2pm or 4pm to 6pm during the week.

-⛔ _1E9 reserves the right to withdraw admission from any student who fails to schedule a weekly meeting with the mentor and/or attend the meeting are grounds for dismissal._
+⛔ _1E9 reserves the right to withdraw admission from any student and terminate participation by any student in the program who fails to schedule a weekly meeting with the Program Head and/or attend the meeting are grounds for dismissal._

 ---

-_1E9 reserves the right to withdraw admission from any student in the program at any time and for any reason._
+_1E9 reserves the right to withdraw admission from any student and terminate participation by any student in the program at any time and for any reason._

 _1E9 does not guarantee an offer of employment.
 The company reserves the right to offer employment to any student at its sole discretion._